busstoptaktik/geodesy/ruminations/010-rumination.md

 Rather than being relegated to a footnote in a sub-section, this distinction should be elaborated on at chapter or at least section level.

-Additional value could be provided by more clearly describing the relation between reversible operations and their inverses.
+**Additional value** could be provided by more clearly describing the relation between reversible operations and their inverses.
 In the current state of affairs, the transformation from A to B that from B to A are just two unrelated transformations.

-## Notes
+## Conclusion?

-**In the light of that world view,** when the apparent center of mass, related to the ED50 datum differs by approximately 200 m from that of WGS84, then it's because the Wise Fathers of ED50 had figured *"wouldn't it be nice with a coordinate system somewhat offset from the earth's centre-of-mass?".*

-So they equipped an expedition, and went underground to locate the earth's centre-of-mass.
-Once found, they surveyed an exactly defined differential distance from there, drove a stake into the earth's inner core at exactly that position, and declared with celebration: **"From here, we will survey our continent".**
+No - but perhaps we should vote for revision!

-## Further reading
+## Further reading (on Rust Geodesy)

 ### Geodesy ruminations